arbet/wordpress-ultimate-ajax-login/readme.txt

 Make sure you are logged out of the site.
 It will not display anything by default.
 You can always display a message for logged in users by copying the widget-logged-in.php file from */ultimate-ajax-login/templates* to a directory called *ultimate_ajax_login* in your active theme.
 Create the directory if it does not exist

+= How do I change the jQuery UI styling in dialog box? =

+Just copy the template widget-dialog.php to ultimate_ajax_login/widget-dialog.php in your active theme directory , and change the CSS link on the top of the file to point to the style you want

 == Screenshots ==

 1. Widget as it shows under Appearance -> Widgets